-Películas recientes: Alvin and the Chipmunks 4, Endless Love, Edge of Tomorrow, Muppets Most Wanted, The Necessary Death of Charlie Countryman, Rock in a Hard Place, The Internship, Frozen, Runner Runner, R.I.P.D., The Hangover Part III, Movie 43, Pitch Perfect, Paperman, This Means War, ...
+Películas recientes: Hot Tub Time Machine 2, Endless Love, Alexander and the Terrible, Horrible, No Good, Very Bad Day, Edge of Tomorrow, 30 for 30: Soccer Stories, Let's Be Cops, Muppets Most Wanted, The Necessary Death of Charlie Countryman, The Internship, Rock in a Hard Place, Frozen, Runner Runner, R.I.P.D., The Hangover Part III, Movie 43, ...

 Biografía (Biografía sólo disponible en inglés) (updated 2011-12-06)

 In an unprecedented short time span, composer Christophe Beck has scored numerous films in virtually every genre.
 His talent is evident in a wide-range of features spanning from the now classic teen comedy “Bring It On,” the best-selling novel film adaptation “Under The Tuscan Sun,” and soon to be released upcoming films “The Muppet” and “ Tower Heist .”